 A limited survey, based on a review of the project scope of work, may be authorized by Environmental Health and Safety.
 All surveys are required to be submitted to Environmental Health and Safety for review prior to the start of a construction project.
 Environmental Health and Safety reserves the authority to reject a survey based on incomplete content or failure to follow regulatory requirements.

 A copy of the completed asbestos survey must be kept on site for the duration of a construction project.

-University personnel conducting removal work involving less than 160 square or 260 linear feet of asbestos containing materials are exempt from the state asbestos contractor licensing requirements but must comply with all federal and state requirements pertaining to notifications, training, monitoring and documentation.
+University personnel conducting removal work solely for maintenance purposes involving less than 160 square feet of asbestos containing materials or less than 260 linear feet of asbestos containing materials on pipes are exempt from the state asbestos contractor licensing requirements but must comply with all federal and state requirements pertaining to notifications, training, monitoring and documentation.
+Prior approval by EH&S must be obtained for any in-house abatement activities.
+Based on the type and amount of asbestos containing material being removed, EH&S can, at their discretion, require air monitoring during removal activities.
 Asbestos abatement work involving amounts greater than 160 square and 260 linear feet must be conducted by a Florida licensed asbestos contractor.
 All asbestos removal activities must comply with the applicable federal and state regulations.

 Environmental Health and Safety reserves the right to require that additional protective measures be instituted beyond those required by regulation on any asbestos abatement project.